The Composition and Cultural Rhetoric Doctoral Program (CCR)

 In addition, when appropriate, students may petition to have a course from inside or outside the department substitute for a core or track course.
 The case for such a substitution must be made to the Graduate Director.
 If the Graduate Director approves the petition, then the candidate must complete the necessary paper work in consultation with the Graduate Director.

 Students are allowed up to 9 credits of independent study courses in the CCR program or in other departments.
-Independent studies will count toward the 12 elective credits for the degree.
+Independent studies will count toward elective credits for the degree.
 Normally, independent studies are undertaken when students have research interests and intellectual projects that cannot be accommodated within the usual cycle of required, core, or elective courses.

 To launch an independent study, the student will seek a faculty advisor with knowledge or interest in the student's proposed topic to sponsor the independent study.
 In consultation with the faculty advisor, the student will establish the course reading list (where appropriate) and the intellectual project or projects to be completed within the time frame of the independent study.
 Once the student and faculty advisor have agreed upon the plan for the independent study, the student should submit the following to the Graduate Director and the Graduate Committee: